zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 customCodeStyle = true
 ```
 * Optional (but **recommended**, so that your code snippets are formatted nicely)
-* If set to true, this will use custom code styles
+* If set to `true`, this will use custom code styles

 ### Blockquote Style